apache/calcite/README.md

 * Ninth tranche: implement methods that require EqualityComparer.

 * Last tranche: all remaining methods for Enumerable.

-* Hand-write some examples of calls to Queryable methods, including expression trees.

 * Parser support.
 Either modify a Java parser (e.g. OpenJDK), or write a pre-processor.
 Generate Java code that includes expression trees.